How to Register

 - Select the option to register to vote while applying for a vehicle license or ID.

 - Existing DMV customers may submit a voter registration application online.
 Learn more on Complete Your Registration Online Through the DMV.

-- Fill out the North Carolina Voter Registration Application (Spanish version) and submit it by mail.
+- Fill out the English N.C.
+Voter Registration Application (PDF) or the Spanish N.C.
+Voter Registration Application (PDF) and submit it by mail.
 Learn more on Complete Your Registration by Mail.

 Note: The federal Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA) allows certain voters an expedited means to register and vote by mail-in ballot.
 Find more information on Military and Overseas Voting.

 Regular Voter Registration Deadline

 The regular deadline to register to vote in North Carolina is 25 days before an election.
 For more information, see Voter Registration Deadlines.

 Register in Person During Early Voting

 After the regular voter registration deadline, would-be voters may same-day register and vote in person during the early voting period.
 Learn more at Register in Person During Early Voting.